RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 Please report any client request for overtime, in writing, and in context, as additional fees may apply and additional steps may need to be taken to account for this time.
-In the event that an employee is given business-mandated weekend work, the employee will be given a bonus compensation of $45.
-This inlcudes working any Saturday or Sunday, working during a scheduled company closure, or any necessary work done after 6 pm.
+In the event that an employee is given business-mandated weekend work, the employee will be given a $45 bonus.
+This includes working any Saturday or Sunday, working during a scheduled company closure, or any necessary work done after 6 pm.